STORM-IRIT/Radium-Releases/README.md

 ## Content of this repository
-### CMake buildchain
-CMake project that fetches the whole Radium ecosystem, compiles and installs it.

 ### Continuous Integration Scripts
 Fetch and compile the whole ecosystem each time any of the `master` branch of the related repositories is updated.